timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 for RRDP and rsync functions.

-These functions may be combined in a single server, or divided over several servers for seperation of functions and/or load balancing.
+These functions may be combined in a single server, or divided over several servers for separation of functions and/or load balancing.
-Caching infrastructure or CDNs are often used for scaling access to the RRDP repositories.
+Caching infrastructure or Content Delivery Networks (CDNs) are often used for scaling access to the RRDP repositories.

-In a addition some guidance is provided for CA operators in as far as CA operator choices relate to publication.
+In addition some guidance is provided for CA operators in as far as CA operator choices relate to publication.

 These recommendations are based on more than a decade of operational